albertdow/jupyterlab-conda-tutorial/README.md

 Follow instructions by copying the printed link into your browser and you should be ready to go.

-Finally I recommend using tmux to keep the JupyterLab server active even if ssh connection drops or you log out.
+Now open the provided `example_for_ICtaus.ipynb` notebook from inside JupyterLab; you should be able to find it in the current directory if that is where you created the server.
+For running the example plot, also set-up CMS plotting style (see below).

-Now open the provided `example_for_ICtaus.ipynb` notebook and follow example.
+(By the way, I recommend using tmux to keep the JupyterLab server active even if ssh connection drops or you log out)

 ### CMS plotting style (used in the example notebook)
-To have proper CMS-style plots (which we want) get the CMS style from
+To have proper CMS-style plots get the CMS style from

     export MPLCONFIGDIR=./mpl_configdir/